-An excellent approach to logo design is to sketch out the initial form of the logo in black and white to judge how good the logo will look in its purest form.
+An excellent approach to these logo design principles is to sketch out the initial form of the logo in black and white to judge how good the logo will look in its purest form.

 Adding colour in the starting stages of the design process can detract from the overall design.

-For example, if you saw your log in all-blue, you might have a different impression than if you saw it in all-red.
+For example, if you saw your logo in all-blue, you might have a different impression than if you saw it in all-red.

-Black and white takes this element away and allows you to focus on the elemental composition of the design.
+Black and white take this element away and allows you to focus on the elemental composition of the design.

 10 – Brand Heritage